PromoterPredict/PromoterStrengthPredictorML/README.md

 Dependencies to Interface with the Client

-* Installation of Webpy a Python Framework
+* Installation of Webpy
 * Nginx Server

-Contribution Guidelines
+Contributions:

-* Model.py is the standalone.
+1. Model.py is the standalone.
 Install latest versiosn of numpy, Biopython and matplotplib and execute at the OS prompt:

   $python model.py

-* Finalp.py has the code which is fully interfaced with the web.
+2. Finalp.py has the code which is fully interfaced with the web.

-* HOW THE MODEL WORKS FOR PREDICTING AND ALLOWING THE USER TO ADD MORE DATASETS
+HOW THE MODEL WORKS FOR PREDICTING AND ALLOWING THE USER TO ADD MORE DATASETS

 * OBTAIN ALL THE INPUTS FROM THE CLIENT AS A SINGLE STRING : Eg TGTGTGTGATGA*TGATGATGTGTG#0.5&
 * [THIS IS JUST A RANDOM SEQENCE TAKEN FOR THE SAKE OF THIS EXAMPLE]